Home>Research>Research programmes>Public policy and transformations of the state program

-Public Action and Transformations of the State
+Public policy and transformations of the state program

 Subject to continual reforms and transformations, the State remains a strongly contested presence in contemporary societies.
 The Public Policy and Transformations of the State programme analyses reconfigurations of the State, taking inspiration from a research tradition developed at the CSO beginning in the 1960s that pays special attention to the State’s “periphery”.
 Researchers in the programme further enrich this tradition by apprehending the State starting from its borders, drawing on the CSO’s wide array of theoretical and methodological approaches.